Prioritized Repairing and Consistent Query Answering in Relational Databases: Globally-optimal repairs

 We investigate several different families of preferred repairs.
-We start by investigating a family based on a notion of repair optimality inspired by work on preferred models of logic programs~\cite{NiVe02} and preferential reasoning~\cite{Ha97}. \begin{definition}[Globally optimal repairs $\mathcal{G}Rep$] Given an instance $I$, a set of denial constraints $F$, and a priority $\succ$, an instance $I'\subseteq I$ is {\em globally optimal} w.r.t. $\succ$ and $F$ if no nonempty subset $X$ of facts from $I'$ can be replaced with a subset $Y$ of $I\setminus I'$ such that
+The first family of preferred repairs is based on the notion of optimal compliance of the repair with the priority.
+Essentially, the compliance of a repair can be improved by replacing a subset of facts with a \emph{more preferred} subset of facts.
+The way we define a set of facts being more preferred than another set of facts is inspired by the work on preferred models of logic programs~\cite{NiVe02} and preferential reasoning~\cite{Ha97}. \begin{definition}[Globally-optimal repairs $\GRep$] Given an instance $I$, a set of denial constraints $F$, and a priority $\succ$, an instance $I'\subseteq I$ is \emph{globally optimal} w.r.t.\ $\succ$ and $F$ if no nonempty subset $X$ of facts from $I'$ can be replaced with a subset $Y$ of $I\setminus I'$ such that